 Located at the head of Loch Glencoul, which means 'narrow glen' in Gaelic, the bothy is a small but and ben that abuts the gable end of a larger house in a slightly peculiar fashion – the two buildings seem pinned together like blocks of pre-constructed Lego.

 This traditional bothy comprises two rooms accessed by a small hallway.
 The left hand room is the living area – a snug space containing the original fireplace, a single bed frame, two wooden armchairs, and a table under the northwest-facing window.
-The right hand room has a hastily-built breeze-block chimney and a cramped cold feel, but has recently been refurbished by the Mountain Bothies Association.
+The right hand room has a hastily-built breeze-block chimney and a cramped cold feel, but was refurbished by the Mountain Bothies Association in recent years.

 Unless you are planning to arrive by kayak, or take a boat trip from the Kylesku Hotel, there is no direct route to Glencoul.
 Approaches from West and North both require concentration and good navigation skills, particularly in poor weather conditions.